cgravier/selfsigned_certificate/README.md

 # Usage

+## Testing

+You can test the cookbook using the provided <code>Vagrantfile</code>.
+Make sure you edit sample attribute provided in the Vagrantfile to match your test needs.

+Beware: vagrant 1.2.x aka Vagrant 2 is mandatory.

+## Depending on this cookbook

-1. Make your cookbook depends on this cookbook.
+1. Make your cookbook depends on this cookbook (e.g. in your Berksfile if you are using berkshelf, and in your metadata).
-2. You _must_ override all the attributes as described below.
+2. You _must_ override all the attributes as described below, except <code>node.selfsigned_certifcate[:destination]</code> which is recommended but not compulsory.
 3. Call the recipe using <code>include_recipe 'selfsigned_certificate'</code>
 4. You can then use the generated certificate in your own template using the attribute <code>node.selfsigned_certifcate[:destination]/server.crt</code> (and <code>.key</code>), for instance for nginx or Apache configuration.